wang-nancy/Gripper-robot/FEA-process-documentation.md

 force calculator was built from the linkage geometry to estimate mechanical advantage across the stroke and locate this worst case.

-Linkage geometry used (estimates from a reference model — to be refined with exact CAD):
+Linkage geometry used (estimates from a reference model, to be refined with exact CAD):

 - Pivot offset (centerline to fixed jaw pivot): ~18 mm
 - Crank link pin-to-pin: 20 mm (measured)